-Stripe and Airwallex shift from acquisition talks to competition
+Stripe and Airwallex shift from acquisition talks to rivalry

 Original: Once close enough for an acquisition, Stripe and Airwallex are now going after each other